SealEnthusiast/zelda64RomHack/README.md

-# Zelda 64: Underground Bunker
+# Zelda 64: Seal's Small RomHack

 Loris ipsum

-## Features finished / In development
+## Features in development

 - 6 new areas (Including a boss and mini boss)